pulumi/pulumi-hugo/themes/default/content/docs/get-started/install/migrating-3.0.md

 no_on_this_page: true
 ---

-Upgrading to 2.0 is simple.
-First, you will [install the 2.0 CLI]({{< relref "/docs/get-started/install" >}}).
-Then, update each of your Pulumi programs to utilize the new SDK.
-If you're using JavaScript or TypeScript, you'll also need to ensure you're using invokes asynchronously.
-We provide detailed instructions on each of these steps below.

 Upgrading to Pulumi 3.0 can be accomplished through the following steps:

 1. [Install or upgrade to the 3.0 CLI]({{< relref "/docs/get-started/install" >}}).